-With its unique Force Rebalance Transducer (FRT), the ARES-G2 rheometer is the only rotational rheometer capable of performing linear Dynamic Mechanical Analysis (DMA) on solids in bending, tension and compression.
+Thanks to the unique TA Instruments Force Rebalance Transducer (FRT) technology, the ARES-G2 rheometer is a rotational rheometer that is also capable of performing linear Dynamic Mechanical Analysis (DMA) on solids in bending, tension and compression.
 Axial sample deformation is applied by driving the high sensitivity FRT in controlled strain sinusoidal oscillation, unlocking all new capabilities for solids testing.